London Buses route 242: Original route

 In the 1990s, route 242 was handed to Metroline as a commercial operation, thereby removing it from the Transport for London network.
-The section between Waltham Cross and Chingford station via Waltham Abbey was also withdrawn.
+The section between Waltham Cross and Chingford via Waltham Abbey was also withdrawn.

-Today, the original route 242 is operated commercially as a non-TfL route between Waltham Cross and Potters Bar by Metroline and Central Connect, with a reduced service.
+Today, the original route 242 is operated commercially as a non-TfL route between Waltham Cross and Potters Bar by Uno Bus and Central Connect, with a reduced service.

 Present route

 Route 242 was introduced in February 1998 between Homerton University Hospital and Tottenham Court Road station, replacing routes 22A and 22B.

 In December 1998, the introduction of Alexander ALX400 bodied DAF DB250 buses on the route made it the first double-decker route in London to solely use accessible, low-floor buses.

 In 2004 it became a 24-hour service with night bus route N242 services that followed the same route renumbered 242.
 The route of the bus was criticised by London Assembly members for its use of narrow streets.